-Refer to Section B.1.6.1 - Compensation policy of the members of the Board of Directors and B.1.6.3 - Main components of the compensation policy by staff category.
+Refer to Section B.1.6 - Compensation policy and practices regarding the members of the administrative, management or supervisory bodies and employees.

 Material transactions with persons who exercise a significant influence

 Parties are considered to be related if one party has the ability to directly or indirectly control the other party or exercises significant influence over the other party in making financial or operational decisions.